Wake Forest University Visa Sponsorship Jobs USA

 Required Education, Knowledge, Skills, Abilities:

-- Commitment to supporting the moral and intellectual development of college and university students.
+- Record of scholarly research and/or programming related to virtue, character, character education, and/or the moral and intellectual development of college students.

 - Publish rigorous academic research in respected journals and publications.

-- Collaborate with program staff, postdoctoral fellows, and research assistants to successfully conduct, analyze, and disseminate co-authored research.
+- Collaborate with program staff, other postdoctoral fellows, and research assistants to conduct, analyze, and disseminate co-authored research.

 - Set priorities and effectively manage time and resources.